Jeetpatel1507/patel_jeet_FIP/README.md

 Me: jeet patel

-google for code errors solving, html validation and more importantly for ideas
+google for code errors solving, html validation and more importantly for ideas!

 ## License